Show No Weakness. Feel All Strength.

 The Memorial Service That Never Happened

-I trusted you the moment you brought me to euphoria.
-The moment you held me above you, and made me feel like I was flying.
-The moment you stepped into my life, and told me it was going to be okay.
+I trusted you the moment you invited me to euphoria.
+The moment you held me above you, I swore I was flying.

-It started off smooth.
-Nothing jaw dropping, or heavy, or emotionally controlling.
-Simple pirouettes, grand jetés, glissades, and pas de chats; our feet always landing in the most perfect 5th position.
-Trust was our uplifting choreographer
+It started smooth.
+Nothing jaw dropping, heavy, or emotionally controlling.
+Simple pirouettes, grand jetés, glissades, and pas de chats; our feet always landing where they were supposed to.
+Trust was just the choreographer

-Halfway through the first act, things started getting more deep and intense.
-Your moves became sharper, and less elegant.
-Trust told me something was off, but I didn't mind.
-I wasn't quite sure what you were dancing, but I, of course, trusted you as I always did.
+Halfway through,trust started getting more deep and intense.
+Your moves became sharper.
+Trust knew something was off, but I didn't mind.

 We began the final dance.
-The piano played a simple chord progression.
-We sashayed to prepare for the big lift.
+The piano played a complex chord progression.
+We sashayed in preparation

-My arms lifted above my head in the perfect fifth position, I raised my face toward the light, I pointed my toes the second they left the ground.
-I leapt.
-I felt no one catching me.
+My arms lifted above my head, I raised my face toward the light, my toes pointed the second they left the ground.
+I soared.
+No one caught me.
 I crashed.
-My perfectly pointed toes went through the ground, and the rest of my body followed like a needle pricking it's victim.
+Trust went through the ground, and the rest of my body followed like a needle pricking it's victim.

 I was buried so far below the ground, I could see no light.
-The last thing I heard was the gasp from Trust before she vanished.
+The last thing I heard was an exhale from Trust before she vanished.
 She left as quickly as she came.

-I spent a lot of time buried beneath the ground, while everyone else lived their lives.
+I spent a lot of time buried beneath the ground.
 I lived below the surface.
-I didn't smile, I didn't open my eyes, I didn't sing, I didn't dance.
 I knew every scream for help would only end up giving me a mouth full of dirt.
-Not that I ever even dreamed of getting out of suffocating ground all around me.
+Not once did I dream of escaping.

 You let me fall.
-You lifted me higher, just to watch me crash.
-You left me alone to attend my own memorial service.
-I trusted you.
+You lifted me higher, and watched me plummet.
+You left me to attend my own memorial service.
 You wanted me gone.
 But I wasn't going anywhere.
-I was going to fight.

-I learned how to grow when you buried me beneath the ground.
-I learned how to be stronger.
-I learned what it took to physically, mentally, and emotionally become my own being.
+I learned how to grow when you buried me.
+I learned what it meant to be stronger.
+I learned what it took to become my own.

-I used my tears as rain drops to water my roots.
-I used my own strength to dig through the dirt til I finally reached the surface, and felt the healthy emerald grass beneath my fingertips.
+I used tears as rain drops to water my roots.
+I used my own hands to dig through the dirt until I reached the surface, and felt the healthy emerald grass beneath my fingertips.

-I breathed in the warm air's gentle breeze.
+I breathed in the warm air's breeze.
 I lifted my chin, and as the sun hit my face, I opened my eyes for the first time in what felt like centuries.
-A smile lingered over my lips.
-I pulled myself completely out of the ground, stronger than I've ever been.
-As I stood, I felt taller, more sure of where I belonged, more connected to the earth and what it had to offer.
-I planted my seeds with every footstep, and watched as the flowers would grow once my toes would leave the ground.
+I planted my seeds with every footstep, and watched as the flowers grew the second my toes left the ground.